Member of Hia Ced O’odham says border wall is ‘desecrating’ tribal ancestral remains in Arizona

 David said that many of the tribespeople are buried in marked graves, others have rock formations or other decorative commemorations marking their resting spot, but not everyone.
 “There are also more where we don’t know where they are because we’ve had such a long history and that’s what I’m talking about with the wall.”

+The 30-foot-tall border wall is expected to be 32 miles long and will wall off the entire section of Organ Pipe Cactus where it abuts Mexico.
+It will also extend “dozens of miles to the west at the Cabeza Prieta National Wildlife Refuge,” said Dan Millis, of the Sierra Club, which has filed a lawsuit to try and stop the construction.

-The 9-mile 30-foot-tall border wall is to be built on a mountainous rise parallel to a current shorter metal fence, which was built about 10 years ago.
-When it was built, David said that the tribal elders were notified that artifacts and bones of the Hia Ced O’odham tribe were found there.
+Millis said the new wall will be built in some places where a current lower wall is located, which was built 10 years ago.
+When that wall was built, David said that the tribal elders were notified that artifacts and bones of the Hia Ced O’odham tribe were found there.

 Now, David worries how many other artifacts and bones will be disturbed by this bigger border wall, which is to have a concrete base that goes deep into the earth to prevent tunneling.

 “They’re taking a part of our history,” David said.
 “There is a process and procedure to rebury these bones into the ground and do it in a ceremonial way.
-However, it is still a desecration because we believe these people were left where they were for a reason and that their bodies sh not b disturbed.”
+However, it is still a desecration because we believe these people were left where they were for a reason and that their bodies should not be disturbed.”

 Sandra Sanchez can be reached at SSanchez@BorderReport.com.
 She is part of a 10-day crew who are reporting from San Diego to Brownsville, Texas, covering the Southwest border on the Border Tour.